 All the Canary islands have a unique volcanic landscape.
 They were born from volcanic eruptions some 20 million years ago (although there have been a few more since) and the lava, now cooled to a blackish rock-like substance called lapilli, has left its footprint everywhere, and even more extraordinarily, has been used to fuel agriculture, vineyards, black beaches and some stunning architecture.

 But Gran Canaria has an added advantage over its sister islands because of its location.
-Gran Canaria is a little further to the west of Fuerteventura but also not far from the African coastline which puts it very close to the Sahara, and for tens of thousands of years, Sahara sand has found its way on to the island via the frequent westerly winds creating the wonderful lush beaches and famously vast sand dunes that we see today.
+Gran Canaria is a little further to the west of Fuerteventura but also not far from the African coastline which puts it very close to the Sahara.
+For thousands of years Sahara sand has found its way on to the island via the frequent westerly winds creating the wonderful lush beaches and famously vast sand dunes that we see today.
 They are quite simply some of the finest examples of beaches you’ll find anywhere in the world.

 Of course, Gran Canaria has a lot more than beaches going on.
 But first, a word about the food.
 Canarian cuisine is essentially Spanish with a twist.
 There’s tapas and paella on tap of course, but you’ll also find for example the national dish, papas arrugadas, small Canarian potatoes boiled in salt and then baked and served covered in mojo salsa, a garlic sauce made from red and green peppers.
 For fish lovers, look for Caldo de Pescado (fish soup) and Vieja Sancochada. a casserole made from sea-bream. and Sardina de Norte, on Gran Canaria’s north coast, famous for its fresh sardines.
 And to round off a good meal make sure you try the traditional Bienmesabe which is basically almond and cinnamon custard on a sponge cake.